ibm-cloud-docs/containers/vpc_subnets.md

 {:download: .download}
 {:preview: .preview}

-# Configuring subnets for VPC clusters
+# Configuring VPC subnets
 {: #vpc-subnets}

-Change the pool of available portable public or private IP addresses by adding subnets to your {{site.data.keyword.containerlong}} cluster.
+Change the pool of available portable public or private IP addresses by adding subnets to your {{site.data.keyword.containerlong}} VPC cluster.
 {:shortdesc}

 <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> The content on this page is specific to VPC clusters.
 For information about classic clusters, see [Configuring subnets and IP addresses for classic clusters](/docs/containers?topic=containers-subnets).